LxrdCrow/RandomVerse-App/README.md

 ### Work in progress

-Next task: build controllers logic and look for bug/error in models
+Next task: build controller-service-route of 'region'